-AM only is $40/week for Members/$50 per week for Non Members
+AM or PM only is $50 for Members/$60 for Non Members for 1-week sessions

-PM only is $40/week for Members/$50 per week for Non Members
+AM or PM only is $90 for Members/$110 for Non Members for 2-week sessions

-AM & PM is $55/week for Members/$70 per week for Non Members
+Both AM & PM is $65 for Members/$80 for Non Members for 1-week sessions

 State law requires that all campers have the Physical Form completed by a physician prior to camp, which includes a physical exam within the past 36 months.
 The Health Form is required on file two weeks prior to the start of their camp session.
 If the Health Form is not on file two weeks prior to the start of your camper’s session, the camper’s spot will be forfeited.

 FREQUENTLY ASKED QUESTIONS

 We know you have questions so we are here to help and answer as many as we can as quickly as you need them.
 Browse the most commonly asked questions.
 If you still find you have questions, don’t hesitate to ask.